 |Executive Research Association (ERA), Unit 25, Silk Mill Business Park, Brook Street, Tring, Hertfordshire, HP23 5EF Telephone: + 44 1442 828846 Email: firstname.lastname@example.org

 The ERA is membership organisation and a global forum for talent intelligence and insight professionals.
-The ERA provides a forum to support its members, training workshops, webinars an annual conference, networking events and via social media platforms.
+The ERA provides a forum to support its members through training workshops, webinars an annual conference, networking events and via social media platforms.

 We are committed to protecting the privacy of our members, clients and users of our website.
 We want to provide a safe and secure service where we deal with your personal information.
 This means information that identifies you personally such as your name, photo or contact details or data that can be linked with such information in order to identify you.

 This Policy complies with General Data Protection Regulation (GDPR) and was updated on 14th May 2018.
 We may change this Policy from time to time and all changes will show on this page.